 If the school bus is privately owned – such as by a contracted agency or a private school – it may be easier to prosecute the responsible entity for one of the above acts of negligent or willful disregard for safety.

-did not have the proper licensing for driving a bus; or
+- Did not have the proper licensing for driving a bus

-These are just a few of the cases in which the bus driver may be found liable for the accident.
+These are only a few examples of cases in which the bus driver may be found liable for the accident.

 Suing the School Bus Manufacturer

 Sometimes, the driver and district are not at fault or are only partially at fault for the accident.
-If the bus had faulty parts which caused the accident, the manufacturer of those parts may be found responsible for the school bus accident.
+If the bus had faulty parts that caused the accident, the manufacturer of those parts may be found responsible for the accident.
 Of course, if these problems should have been found during annual inspections, the school district may also be found to be partially at fault.

 When Another Driver Causes the Crash

 In some cases, the accident may be caused by another driver.
-Car accidents are all too common, and sometimes a negligent or aggressive driver will end up hitting a school bus.
+Car accidents are all too common in Texas, and sometimes a negligent or aggressive driver will end up hitting a school bus.
 In these cases, the driver that caused the crash will usually be the one held liable for the school bus accident.

 If your child was hurt or killed in a school bus accident, contact the law offices of Branch & Dhillon, P.C. immediately.
 You often have a limited amount of time to bring litigation against a government agency or employee, so it is important that you act fast.
 Contact us today to schedule your free consultation.